IIT-EnergySystemModels/openTEPES/doc/md/Download.md

 - the same [9-node case with two electrolyzers](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9n_ELZ), which models them as the documented Electrolyzer (ELZ) unit type: storage with electric energy outflows, so the hydrogen demand is expressed as the electricity they must draw and the hydrogen carrier itself stays off,
+- the same [9-node case solved with AC power flow](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9n_AC), which adds bus voltages, reactive demand and shunt devices, and solves the network exactly instead of by the DC approximation,
+- the same [9-node case with the hydrogen carrier on](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9nH2), which carries the whole chain as separate units: an electrolyser, a storage cavern, and a hydrogen-fired turbine that draws its fuel from the hydrogen balance, against a hydrogen demand at one node.
+Use this one to see the hydrogen balance itself, rather than the electricity a producer must draw,
+- the same [9-node hydrogen case with no hydrogen demand](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9nH2x), which keeps those three units and removes the demand, so hydrogen can only be stored and burned back for electricity, and raises every thermal variable cost tenfold,
 - a [dynamic (multiyear) small case study of 9 nodes](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9n7y) with 13
   representative weeks per year,
 - another case, a [small Spanish system](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/sSEP), which also includes a hydrogen